Hey friends! I’m so excited to share with you how to make this Christmas Tree shaped DIY Tiered Plate Candy Stand.

-Then, I added some candy, some sugar cookies that Danny made, and a little decoration and she’s all dressed up and ready to head to the next Christmas party…or just hang out on my kitchen table so I can eat all the candy 🙂
+I added some candy, some sugar cookies that Danny made, and a little decoration and she’s all dressed up and ready to head to the next Christmas party.

-Speaking of candy, though, I promised I’d share my favorite SUPER EASY 3 ingredient candy recipe with you.
-By the way, we call them haystacks.
-So here’s that…
+Speaking of candy, I promised I’d share my favorite SUPER EASY 3 ingredient candy recipe with you.

 - 5 oz Chow Mein Noodles

 - 1 bag butterscotch chips

-1/2 cup peanut butter
+- ½ cup peanut butter

-On LOW HEAT (don’t get it too hot or it’ll burn and taste gross), melt the 1/2 cup peanut butter and butterscotch chips in a medium pot on the stove.
+On LOW HEAT (don’t get it too hot or it’ll burn and taste gross), melt the ½ cup peanut butter and butterscotch chips in a medium pot on the stove.

-Once all the noodles are mixed in, spoon out onto wax paper on a cookie sheet then refrigerate until they’ve hardened.
+Once all the noodles are mixed in, spoon onto wax paper on a cookie sheet then refrigerate until they’ve hardened.

 And that’s it!
-An easy way to display your Christmas candies–or appetizers, whatever–and an easy candy recipe.
-Now you’re ready to dive into the holiday season 😉
+An easy way to display your Christmas candies or appetizers, and an easy candy recipe.

 If you want to check out some other fun holiday projects, here’s a few favorites 🙂